Editor’s Note: The following includes descriptions of domestic and physical abuse.

 If you are going through this or have gone through this, I want to tell you that you are not alone and you are exceptionally strong.
 These are not words born out of simple platitudes.

-These are words that took me years to realize and come to terms with, as simple as they might seem.
+These are words that took me years to realize – as simple as they might seem.